Many preschool teachers and stay at home moms spend hours on making games and activities for preschoolers.

 I often have to remind myself what the ultimate goal of playing any game should really be – and that is to not only give children the opportunity to learn a core concept but to also give them opportunities to build important life skills.
 Whether they are learning a core concept or how to follow rules, how to take turns, how to share, how to get along, and how to make up their own rules – there is value in the game-playing process.

 Available on Amazon

-I am linking up with The Play Academy….Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking up with The Play Academy….Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!